-From the small coastal island towns of Sitka, Ketchikan, and Petersburg to the capital of Juneau and the huge city of Anchorage, each of these destinations provides winter thrill-seekers a unique way to spend the holidays unlike elsewhere in the U.S.
+From the small coastal island towns of Sitka, Ketchikan, and Petersburg to the capital of Juneau and the huge city of Anchorage, each of these destinations provides winter thrill-seekers a unique way to spend the holidays unlike elsewhere in the United States.

 If you prefer inland Alaska, Fairbanks and the town of North Pole both offer many opportunities to get festive.
-Tourists and residents can enjoy expansive holiday markets in the cities' centers—with arts, crafts, local foods, and gifts for purchase.
-Celebrate the magic of Christmas lighting ceremonies across the state, or take in the sights from the warmth of a holiday train as it cuts through the snow-covered landscape.
+Tourists and residents can enjoy holiday markets in the cities' centers—with arts, crafts, local foods, and gifts for purchase.
+Celebrate the magic of Christmas lighting ceremonies, or take in the sights from the warmth of a holiday train as it cuts through the snow-covered landscape.

-Close to the southernmost point in Alaska, the small island town of Ketchikan plays host to an annual Winter Arts Faire featuring over 80 artisans' crafts and projects such as pottery, jewelry, photography, tie-dye, and metalwork, perfect for that last-minute Christmas gift.
+Close to the southernmost point in Alaska, the small island town of Ketchikan plays host to a yearly Winter Arts Faire featuring over 80 artisans' crafts and projects such as pottery, jewelry, photography, tie-dye, and metalwork perfect for that last-minute Christmas gift.

-The 30th Annual Winter Arts Faire at the Saxman Community Center starts on November 29, 2019, with an opening gala reception, which has a small fee for appetizers and drinks, as well as vendors to check out.
-The event then continues with free admission on November 30 and December 1.
-In addition to crafts-related activities, kids can also enjoy visits with Santa on both days of the event.
+The 30th Annual Winter Arts Faire at the Saxman Community Center starts on November 29, 2019, with an opening gala reception—which has a small fee for appetizers and drinks—as well as vendors to check out.
+The event continues with free admission on November 30 and December 1.
+In addition to crafts-related activities, kids can enjoy visits with Santa.

 Enjoy Juneau's Holiday Markets and Events

-In the city of Fairbanks, Alaska, you can celebrate the holiday season starting on the Friday after Thanksgiving.
-Ride and Dine with Santa and Mrs. Claus in Fairbanks North Star Borough Pioneer Park in December.
-Or sit back and relax in the warmth and comfort of the C.W.
-Davis Concert Hall for the Design Alaska Holiday Concert, which takes place on December 8 and features holiday favorites performed by the Fairbanks Symphony Orchestra and Chorus and the Northland Youth Choir.
+In the city of Fairbanks, Alaska, you can celebrate the festive season by sitting back and relaxing at the C.W.
+Davis Concert Hall at University of Alaska Fairbanks for the Design Alaska Holiday Concert.
+In 2019, the concert takes place on December 7-8 and features holiday favorites performed by the Fairbanks Symphony Orchestra and Chorus and the Northland Youth Choir.

 With a town motto of "Where the Spirit of Christmas Lives Year Round," it's no surprise this festive northern town goes all-out for the holiday season each year.

-On the southern coast of Alaska, the port city of Seward offers a fun way to get in the holiday mood with your whole family at the Seward Holiday Arts and Crafts Fair.
+On the southern coast of Alaska, the port city of Seward offers a spirited way to spend time with your family at the Seward Holiday Arts and Crafts Fair.
 In 2019, the event hosted by Kenai Crewsers Rowing Club will be held in the Seward cruise ship terminal on December 6 and 7.
-Attendees will have a chance to not only see Santa Claus but buy holiday goods and crafts from a variety of vendors, buy food, and enjoy live entertainment and holiday music.
+Attendees will have a chance to see Santa Claus, buy holiday goods and food from a variety of vendors, and enjoy live entertainment and holiday music.